omnetpp/omnetpp/samples/aloha/README.txt

   function of number of hosts and packet generation frequency.

-According to some descriptions of the Aloha protocol, hosts have to listen on the channel before they start to tranmit anything.
+According to some descriptions of the Aloha protocol, hosts have to listen on the channel before they start to transmit anything.
 This "listen before talk" behavior is not part of the current model.
 (One reason is that with the radio nodes scattered around, the propagation delays of radio signals are different for every host pair, and it becomes very complex to accurately